DocDBrown/RedKangarooBootLoader/README.md

 ![Build Status](https://img.shields.io/github/actions/workflow/status/DocDBrown/RedKangarooBootLoader/build-cd.yml)
 ![Contributors](https://img.shields.io/github/contributors/DocDBrown/RedKangarooBootLoader)

 RedKangarooBootLoader is an open-source, Rust-based bootloader system designed for performance, security, and scalability.
 This project aims to provide a modern, efficient, and flexible bootloader built entirely with Rust for RedKangarooOS.
-This is a long term project...
+This is a long term project and will take time to complete...

 Our Overview Website is at www.redkangaroo-os.com